Contents ↓

 The serious problem is that the current quantum computers are too error-prone to correct errors.

-So when physicists try to detect and correct errors, ironically, the error rates increase or worsen instead of decreasing at each error-correction operation (= error-worsening operation ).
+So when physicists try to detect and correct errors by manipulating qubits, ironically, this qubit manipulation for error correction itself increases or worsens the original error rate instead of decreasing it (= error-worsening operation ).

-In Google's latest error correction experiment (= actually, they did Not correct errors, this 3rd-paragraph ), one logical qubit consisted of 49 physical qubits, whose error rate increased by 3.0% each time error correction operation (= cycle ) was conducted ( this 3rd-last-paragraph, this 3rd-last-paragraph ).
+In Google's latest error correction experiment (= actually, they did Not correct errors, this 3rd-paragraph ), one logical qubit consisted of 49 (or 17 ) physical qubits, whose error rate increased by 3.0% each time error correction operation (= cycle ) was conducted ( this 3rd-last-paragraph, this 3rd-last-paragraph ).

 This 9~10th paragraphs say

-↑ This is Not an error correction but an error-worsening operation.
+↑ This is Not an error correction but an error-worsening operation, showing quantum error correction for decreasing errors is impossible ( even in Google's latest research ).

-The recent Chinese research also showed the impractically-high error rate 13% (= fidelity was 0.877 ) of a logical qubit consisting 17 superconducting physical qubits ( this 4th-last-paragraph ) in preparing a little complicated qubit's state called magic (= non-Clifford ) state where probabilities of a qubit's 0 and 1 are a little complicated ( this p.8-10 ).
+The recent Chinese research also showed the impractically-high error rate 13% (= fidelity was 0.877 ) of a logical qubit consisting 17 superconducting physical qubits ( this 4th-last-paragraph ) in just preparing a little complicated qubit's state called magic (= non-Clifford ) state where probabilities of a qubit's 0 and 1 are a little complicated ( this p.8-10 ), which is impractical.

 p.3-left-Experiemntal implementation says "using 17 out of the 66 qubits on the Zuchongzhi 2.1 superconducting quantum system.
 This 17-qubit distance-three surface code consists of 9 data qubits, 4 X-type ancilla qubits and 4 Z-type ancilla qubits (= each logical qubit consist of 9 data physical qubits and 8 ancilla qubits )"